10 – Silent All These Years – Tori Amos

 # 2 – Ten Years Gone – Led Zeppelin

-“Ten Years Gone,” a track from Led Zeppelin’s 1975 double album Physical Graffiti, is a reflective and emotive piece that captures the band’s ability to blend lyrical depth with musical complexity.
+“Ten Years Gone,” was released on Led Zeppelin’s 1975 double album Physical Graffiti.
 Originally intended as an instrumental by guitarist Jimmy Page, the song evolved into a poignant narrative when Robert Plant added his lyrics, which reflect on a past relationship.
 The track stands as a testament to Led Zeppelin’s prowess in weaving together personal storytelling with intricate instrumentation, making it one of their most celebrated deep cuts.
 It offers listeners a meditative look at love, loss, and the passage of time.

 Read More: 10 Of Our Favorite Led Zeppelin Songs